 Rail lines were built during World War II to Tyner to the Volunteer Army Ammunition Plant, which produced TNT from 1942 to 1977.
 Today the former VAAP site is the Enterprise South Industrial Park, and the rail lines are much busier than they ever were during the war days.

-About 85 percent of the Passats built at the Volkswagen plant are shipped out by rail.
-The rail activity is slated to double with the new mid-size SUV line.
+About 85 percent of the Passats built at the Volkswagen plant are shipped by rail.
+The rail activity was slated to double with the new mid-size SUV line.

 The huge facility produced fertilizer from 1962 to 1982.

 A spur was built from the old Western and Atlantic Railroad line starting from its crossing of Lightfoot Mill Road.

 This line veered to the left from the main line and followed the route of the old East Tennessee line that went on to Ooltewah, Cleveland and Knoxville.
 Going north, the W&A spur is on the left and the old East Tennessee line is on the right.